janosh/awesome-sveltekit/readme.md

 ## 🎉 Open to Suggestions

-See something that's missing from this list?
+Want to add an open source project to this list?
 [PRs welcome](https://github.com/janosh/awesome-sveltekit/edit/main/sites.yml)!
+Note that any addition should be open source.
+This collection is meant as a learning resource for Svelte devs.
+While a closed-source site might give some inspiration, there's little educational value if you can't inspect how it was made.

 A good place to discover influential Svelte projects (not necessarily SvelteKit) is [GitHub Trending](https://github.com/trending/svelte?since=monthly).
 If anything on that list stands out to you but is missing here, please add it!